elsampsa/valkka-core/python/README.md

 1. *makesourcekg3.bash*
   This creates a traditional source package.
 When you run install on a package created by this script, it tries to compile the cpp extensions.
 The scenario for this one is, that you have installed libValkka.so.x from a debian package and that the header files necessary for compilation are in place - and that the setup.py finds them (say, with pkg-config).
 Not functional at the moment.

-2. *makefakesourcepkg3.bash*
+2. *makecontainedpkg3.bash*
+  This creates a "self-contained" package with all necessary binary files.
+Python code is in source format (.py), while two binary files, the Valkka shared library (valkka/libValkka.so.N) and pre-compiled Valkka python bindings (valkka/_valkka_core.so) are included in the package.
-  All the python code is in source format (.py).
-Precompiled shared libraries are copied into the package.
-Works only at a system where the package was compiled (in my case, x86_64 based on Ubuntu 16.04 LTS), or in a very similar one (same versions of all fundamental libraries)
+  Works only at a system where the package was compiled (in my case, x86_64 based on Ubuntu 16.04 LTS), or in a very similar one (same versions of all fundamental libraries).
+  You need to keep a softlink to your compiled libValkka.so.N in the valkka/ directory

+3. *makebindingpkg3.bash*
+  This version includes only the python bindings (valkka/_valkka_core.so), not libValkka (which you have to install, say, from a debian package)

-3. *makewhlpk3.bash*
+4. *makewhlpk3.bash*
-  Binary package with python bytecode - so it's very sensitive to the exact python version, etc.
+  Like (3), but a traditional python binary package - very sensitive to the exact python version, etc.

 Strategy (1) is the healthiest one.
-However, it requires .deb packages for various linux distros and were just in the alpha version, so  **for the moment, use (2).**
+However, it requires the installation of a deb package (too much effort for some people nowadays) and were just in the alpha version, so  **for the moment, use (2).**  (btw, that's what you get from PyPi).
+Remember to "cleandist.bash" between successive make*pkg3.bash runs.

 # Developers